-This report provides information on the most suitable business models for the uptake of community bioenergy projects as well as an initial definition of the key business support services to be offered to the BECoop pilots to overcome the difficulty in selecting the right business and financing options.
-A second version of the report will finetune the content based on project experience and, after the completion of the project, aspire to empower existing Bioenergy Communities to expand or to support the creation of new ones in the European Union and beyond.
+This report provides information about the updated business models for the uptake of community bioenergy projects as well as a definition of the final key business support services offered to the BECoop pilots to overcome the difficulty in selecting the right business and financing options.
+The updates are highlighted in the beginning of each section and the current version finetunes the content based on project experience and especially the deployment of our business support under T4.3.
+Therefore, after the completion of the project, this report aims to empower existing Bioenergy Communities to expand or to support the creation of new ones in the European Union and beyond.